 INOKS evaluates prospective investees against all applicable local laws on environment, health and safety as well as the IFC Performance Standards and Corporate Governance Guidelines.
-Any red flag will stop the process.
+Any red flag will be thoroughly analysed and - depending on the severity of the issue - either addressed with a correction plan or it may stop the investment process.